For Dinah: Tour

 In July 2025, Ledisi announced that she would embark on a concert tour, titled Ledisi for Dinah Tour.
-The concert tour began on October 2, 2025, in Chandler, Arizona and concluded on October 6, 2025, in San Francisco, California.
-The final show was reviewed by Andrew Gilbert for the San Francisco Chronicle.
+The concert tour began on October 2, 2025, in Chandler, Arizona and originally concluded on October 6, 2025, in San Francisco, California.
+The final show in 2025 was reviewed by Andrew Gilbert for the San Francisco Chronicle.
 The concert performance received a mixed review as Gilbert praised several of her traditional arrangements but felt the "slyly funky arrangement of 'This Bitter Earth,' which brought to mind the Ahmad Jamal Trio, was less successful, sapping the song of some of its devastating, self-dramatizing loneliness."
+The tour resumed in February 2026.

 Critical reception

 For Dinah received generally positive reviews from music critics.
-Andy Kellman of AllMusic referred to the album as "reverent and creative", comparing it to Ledisi's past album Ledisi Sings Nina.
+AllMusic's Andy Kellman referred to the album as "reverent and creative", comparing it to Ledisi's past album Ledisi Sings Nina.
+Peter Quinn of British magazine Jazzwise gave the album a four-star rating.
+Quinn praised Ledisi's selection of cover songs that "showcase Ledisi’s remarkable vocal range, playfully intimate one moment, deeply soulful the next."